pragi/example-scalping/README.md

 on the market situation.
 This is where you can improve the risk control beyond this example.

-The buy signal is calculated as soon as a minute bar arrives, which typically happen about 4 seconds after the top of every minute (this is Polygon's behavior for minute bar streaming).
+The buy signal is calculated as soon as a minute bar arrives, which typically happen about 4 seconds after the top of every minute.

 This example liquidates all watching positions with market order at the end of market hours (03:55pm ET).